covidsimteam/prox-e/README.md

 ### indy-vot

 This is the additional Open API server for communicating with our system and acts as a proxy to our single source of consensus - core kdb.

+## lo

+All sub-projects in the `lo` project group are of underground projects that serve as enablers for the other projects above.
+This group has three distinct sub-projects.

+### khetala

+This is currently just a collection of geojson based id-metadata blobs for CDN and redundant blob storage on edge networks.

+### medigai

+This is the dashboard and the central activity hub for all things related to medical ikigai for everyone as a member of any given organization or as an individual.

+### indycol

+This is the additional Open API server for communicating with our system and acts as a proxy to our single source of collaboration - curedit.